nextcord/nextcord/docs/interactions.rst

 How To Make Slash Commands In Cogs
 ----------------------------------
-Show below is an example of a simple command running in a cog.
+Shown below is an example of a simple command running in a cog:

 .. code-block:: python3